Using PLU and SKU numbers

 Increased Efficiency for Purchasing and Receiving

-Standardizing your SKU system greatly improves efficiency when purchasing inventory and receiving deliveries.
+Standardizing your SKU system dramatically improves efficiency when purchasing inventory and receiving deliveries.
 Purchase orders, delivery paperwork, and item labels must only display the SKU to identify each product variant.

-Employees will immediately know exactly which item or size is being ordered or received just by glancing at the SKU number, speeding up processing time considerably.
+Employees will immediately know which item or size is being ordered or received by glancing at the SKU number, speeding up processing time considerably.

 Improved Data and Analytics

 You can see which SKUs have the highest profit margins, fastest inventory turns, or slowest sales velocity.
-This allows smarter purchasing and promotion decisions.
+This allows you to make smarter purchasing and promotion decisions.
 You can also identify underperforming items that may need to be discounted or discontinued.

 Setting it up is very easy.